Muthubioinfo/population-genetics/coalescent-rate.md

 # Coalescence theory

-A simple python code to demonstrate probability of coalescence using a simple simulation of Kingman’s coalescent process.
+The following Python code demonstrates the probability of coalescence using a simple simulation of Kingman’s coalescent process.
+The coalescent waiting time between two lineages follows a geometric distribution in discrete generations (which is the discrete analogue of the exponential distribution in continuous time).

 ```python
 import numpy as np